 About the Data: This study is based on face-to-face conversations with more than 1,700 CMOs worldwide.

-Topics: Analytics & Automated, Brand Metrics, Business-to-Business, Creative & Production, Financial Services, Media & Entertainment, Online, Promotions, Coupons & Co-op, Social Media, Technology, Telecom
+Topics: Analytics & Automated, Brand Metrics, Business-to-Business, Creative & Production, Data-driven, Financial Services, Media & Entertainment, Online, Promotions, Coupons & Co-op, Social Media, Technology, Telecom

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.